 The biggest reason is that in case of health emergencies, having a travel insurance policy can help cover the cost of being air-lifted to another hospital for treatment or even air-lifted back to the states.
 An air ambulance can cost thousands of dollars and most regular insurance carriers will not cover this.
 That’s why it’s so important to have a plan that covers evacuation in case of an emergency.

 Not all travel insurance is the same so it’s important to research what policy is right for your individual needs.
 One of my favorite websites to compare different policies and companies is TravelInsurance.com.
 Simply enter a few trip details and in seconds have a list of policies to check out.
 There are policies with trip cancellation and interruption and with only medical coverage.

 Final Thoughts on Things to do in Tepic

-Outside of the more popular Riviera Nayarit, Nayarit maybe one of the lesser known and less visited states.
-That doesn’t mean it’s any less of a place worth visiting.
-Nayarit is a wonderful destination to experience authentic Mexico and get off the beaten path a bit.
-Put Tepic on your travel list.
+Outside of some of Nayarit’s popular beaches along the Riviera Nayarit, Nayarit in general, is one of the lesser known and lesser visited states but that doesn’t mean it’s any less worth visiting.
+Tepic is a wonderful city to experience authentic Mexico and get off the beaten path a bit.
+Definitely put Tepic on your Mexico travel list.